certifiableGrimalkin/stardew-valley-randomizer/README.md

-# Stardew Valley Randomizer (More Random Edition)
+# Stardew Valley Randomizer (More Random Edition) (1.5 Fix)

 An update for cTooshi's Stardew Valley Randomizer to fix errors, add new features and make the existing features more random.
-Nexus Mods page available here: https://www.nexusmods.com/stardewvalley/mods/5311
+Nexus Mods page available here: https://www.nexusmods.com/stardewvalley/mods/16921

 ## Installation